 - After adding a new restore point to the backup chain, Veeam Backup & Replication checks the retention policy for the job.
 If Veeam Backup & Replication detects an outdated restore point, it transforms the backup chain to make room for the most recent restore point.
-For more information, see Retention Policy for Forever Forward Incremental Backup.
+For more information, see Forever Forward Incremental Backup Retention Policy.

 To use the forever forward incremental backup method, you must select the following options in the backup job settings: